jesse-kaufman/plantsdb/README.md

 - **Archiving Plants:**

   - [x] Basic functionality
-  - [ ] Add log entry when archiving plant
+  - [x] Add log entry when archiving plant

 - **Validation:**

   - [x] Set required dates based on plant stage
-  - [x] Check plant name for characters outside letters, numbers, punctuation, and emoji
+  - [x] Check plant name for characters outside letters, numbers, and punctuation
+    - [ ] Add support for emoji in plant name
   - [x] Check plantAbbr for characters outside `a–z`, `A–Z`, `0–9` and `-`
   - [x] Validate stage start dates in relation to each other